jensengroup/fragbuilder/README.md

 #### FragBuilder:
 The FragBuilder paper is currently pending peer-review at PeerJ.
 Meanwhile, you can cite the preprint, also available from PeerJ.
 - Anders S. Christensen, Thomas Hamelryck, Jan H. Jensen (2013) FragBuilder: An efficient Python library to setup quantum chemistry calculations on peptides models.
-PeerJ PrePrints 1:e169v2 http://dx.doi.org/10.7287/peerj.preprints.169v2
+PeerJ 2:e277 http://dx.doi.org/10.7717/peerj.277

 #### BASILISK:
 The use of the functions from the BASILISK library (e.g. Peptide.sample\_bb\_angles(), Peptide.sample\_chi\_angles(), etc.) should cite:

 - Tim Harder, Wouter Boomsma,  Martin Paluszewski, Jes Frellesen, Kristoffer E. Johansson, and Thomas Hamelryck  (2010).
 Beyond rotamers: a generative, probabilistic model of side chains in proteins.
-BMC Bioinformatics, 11:306–318.
+BMC Bioinformatics, 11:306–318. http://dx.doi.org/10.1186/1471-2105-11-306

 #### Open Babel:
 Additional use of Open Babel should cite:

 - Noel M. O'Boyle, Michael Banck, Craig A James, Chris Morley, Tim Vandermeersch and Geoffrey R Hutchison (2011) Open Babel: An open chemical toolbox.
-Journal of Cheminformatics, 3:33-46.
+Journal of Cheminformatics, 3:33-46. http://dx.doi.org/10.1186/1758-2946-3-33